Aziz Jindani: Career

 In 2005, he worked on the first season of Commander Safeguard as a director and head of production.
 The TV show garnered many accolades.
-This cartoon was famous among kids.
-This cartoon spread the message to stay neat & clean all the time.
-This cartoon was a promotional cartoon by Safeguard Soap.
+This animated show was famous among kids because it spread the message to stay neat & clean all the time.
+This show was a promotional cartoon for Safeguard soap.

 In 2016, Aziz founded Talisman Studios, an animation studio based in Karachi and began work on his first feature film.
 His film, The Donkey King, was released nationwide on 13 October 2018 to positive reviews and broke the first week record for an animated film at the Pakistani box office.
 It went on to become the highest-grossing animated film in Pakistan's history.

+Jindani is the co-director of the upcoming animated feature film My Daddy My Superhero that is set to release in 2025.